fanyao/branchspec/README.md

 ## Paper

-More details about this work can be found in our [paper](http://fan-yao.com/paper/2020_ICCD_branchspec.pdf).
+More details about BranchSpec-v1 based one-level prediction in this work can be found in our [paper](http://fan-yao.com/paper/2020_ICCD_branchspec.pdf).

 ## Citing BranchSpec